 There’s no right or wrong way to feel or to cope after a natural disaster.
 Here are a few strategies that you may want to try.

-Know that these feelings are normal.
+Know that these feelings are common.
 You aren’t broken!
 It’s OK to survive or not be affected.

 Remind yourself you can handle sadness.
 If you have made it this far in life, you will have experienced (and survived) sadness and loss before.
 You can do it now.